ela-ravi/web-speech-api/speech-recognition/README.md

 [Reference](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API)

 ## How to run this?
+Makes use of config from tsconfig.json

-> tsc -d -p ./tsconfig.json // makes use of config from tsconfig.json
+> tsc -d -p ./tsconfig.json
-or
+Goes with default config
-> tsc -d index.ts // goes with default config
+> tsc -d index.ts
-Run above command in Command prompt to compile ts files to js files and open index.html in browser
+Run any of the above commands in Command prompt to compile ts files to js files and open index.html in browser

-# Steps followed in code
+## Steps followed in code

 - Create UI components
 - create SpeechRecognition Object